For Faculty & Staff:

 If you have any holidays or leave scheduled for that pay period, you will not be able to select "Apply Schedule," and you will need to enter your time manually.

-Effective December 16, once you submit your time, it is considered approved by you.
+Once you submit your time, it is considered approved by you.
 No further action is necessary.

 Managers or Departmental Time Administrators will approve employee time.

-When you clock out for meals, you will need to select the type of punch you are performing.
+When you clock out for meals, you need to select the type of punch you are performing.
 Options will include a "meal" for when you take a lunch or dinner break.
 Some employees may automatically have a meal break deducted each day.

 Non-exempt employees: If your leave is not approved by your manager, you will not be paid for this leave.